What travel insurance do I need when visiting Denmark?

 Denmark is a nice place to visit at any time of the year, with the combined appeal of its natural and architectural riches.
 Notable among the must-see attractions are:

--Copenhagen, with its famous Little Mermaid, but also a wide variety of museums and iconic monuments, such as Rosenborg Castle and the Rundetaarn (Round Tower).
+-Copenhagen, with its famous The Little Mermaid statue, but also a wide variety of museums and iconic monuments, such as Rosenborg Castle and the Rundetaarn (Round Tower).
 Kids will love the city’s Tivoli Gardens amusement park and Copenhagen Zoo.

--Legoland: visitors of all ages will love this theme park; a delight for the whole family.
-Spend a few hours outside of time visiting the Lego countries!
+-Legoland: visitors of all ages will love this theme park - a delight for the whole family.
+Spend a few hours outside visiting the Lego countries!

 -The Danish islands: the island of Møn invites you to enjoy a nature-filled stay on an island popular with many geologists.
 The island of Ærø is considered to be the prettiest of the islands of Funen; hire bikes and go admire the landscape at your own pace, visiting the traditional little villages along the way.
 The Faroes consist of 18 different islands.
 If you can, allow several days to explore them by boat, enjoying the magnificent scenery and traditional villages.

 -The castles: The castles of Kronborg and Egeskov are two attractions that mustn’t be missed.
-The two Renaissance buildings still retain their magnificence and magic.
+The two Renaissance buildings still retain their magnificence and magic, centuries after they were built.